 The other is CCRadio by Crane.
 Full name, C Crane CCRadio-2E Enhanced AM FM Weather and 2-Meter Ham Band (Titanium) CC2TE.
 This is one hundred and seventy dollars on Amazon, and includes a built in twin coil ferrite antenna.
 You used to have to buy that seperately for about a hundred bucks.

 When I tested the older versions of these radios side by side I found that the reception was pretty much the same.
 The CCRadio had a digital tuner, which is better if you plan to switch between stations.
 The CCRadio is specially tuned to listen to talk radio, which makes it good for a lot of Catholic radio.
 But it may not bring in music as well.
 Furthermore, my first suggestion about turning the base up and the treble down may do much the same thing.

 There is a big difference in the radios now.
 The CCRadio includes the twin coil ferrite antenna that used to cost a hundred dollars extra.
 This would tend to tip my recommendations toward the Crane product for those who are at all serious about AM Radio.

 One last point on buying radios.
 If you have an old radio you may not be able to get some stations.
 In 1991 the FCC expanded the AM band to include 1605 through 1705.
 Radios sold before then do not have these frequencies on the dial and therefore can not pick up some stations.

-However, the CCRadio has built in what I read in the past was the best antenna, the twin coil ferrite antenna, which used to be called the Justice Antenna after its inventor Chris Justice, who is the head engineer at Crane.
+However, the CCRadio has built in what I have read in the past is the best AM antenna, the twin coil ferrite antenna, which used to be called the Justice Antenna after its inventor Chris Justice, who is or was the head engineer at Crane.